statusrank/DPCML/README.md

 ![](img/frame.png)

+# To All Interested Developers
+I have been developing an easy-to-use pytorch library of CML-based recommendation systems to let everyone use CML-based methods easily.
+Please see [LibCML](https://github.com/statusrank/LibCML) for more details, where our newest studies of CML have been released.

 # Update

 I just started re-organizing our code recently; maybe there are still some bugs that do not be tested.
 So I am going to follow up and update the code.
 Please stay tuned!